Key members of staff

 The Maltings student accommodation is owned and managed by University College Birmingham and is situated in the heart of the city on Granville Street, between Broad Street and Bath Row.
 The name was inspired by the brewery formerly based at the site.

 The Maltings is popular with students attending the University for the first time.
-It is conveniently located only 10 to 15 minutes’ walk from the main campus and comprises 827 study bedrooms, including 809 en-suite rooms, of which five are twins.
+It is conveniently located only a 10 to 15-minute’ walk from the main campus and comprises 827 study bedrooms, including 809 en-suite rooms, of which five are twins.

 Financial Support